dboursinos/cloud-based-ml-pipeline/README.md

 As we present in our paper, we use a siamese network to map the image inputs into a lower-dimentional embedding representation where the Euclidean distance is a measure of similarity between the corresponding images.

 The silhouette is a measure of how well the siamese network clusters the data.
-That's the metric used to retrieve and deploy the best model from the S3.
+That's the metric used to retrieve and deploy the best model from the AWS S3.